Priya30jan/ECOMMERCE-SALES-DASHBOARD/README.md

 Ensure the dashboard is user-friendly and accessible to stakeholders.

 **Methodology:**
-Data Collection: Gathered sales data from Priya's ecommerce platform, including product sales, customer demographics, order details, and revenue information.
+Data Collection: Gathered sales data from ecommerce platform, including product sales, customer demographics, order details, and revenue information.
 Data Cleaning: Cleansed and preprocessed the data to remove duplicates, handle missing values, and ensure accuracy.
 Data Integration: Integrated the cleaned data into Power BI for analysis and visualization.
 Dashboard Design: Designed an intuitive dashboard layout with interactive visualizations, including charts, graphs, and tables.